MRCORD/university-chatbot/docs/system-architecture.md

 ## Overview

-This document provides a comprehensive architectural overview of the University Chatbot system, featuring a provider-agnostic, microservices-inspired design with clean separation of concerns, dependency injection, and extensible interfaces.
+This document provides a comprehensive architectural overview of the University Chatbot system, featuring a **provider-agnostic, microservices-inspired design** with clean separation of concerns, dependency injection, and extensible interfaces.

+**System Purpose**: The University Chatbot serves as an intelligent conversational interface for university stakeholders, providing instant access to institutional information, document search capabilities, complaint processing, and procedural guidance through natural language interactions.

+**Architectural Philosophy**: Built on the principle of **provider independence**, the system can seamlessly switch between different LLM providers (OpenAI, Anthropic), database systems (Supabase, PostgreSQL), and conversation engines (LangGraph, LangChain) without requiring architectural changes.
+This approach ensures vendor flexibility, cost optimization, and future-proofing against technology evolution.

 ## Table of Contents